-With over 330 members, around a quarter of which are active duty, the Veterans and Military Family Caucus also hopes to support members by finding, encouraging, and supporting Veterans to run with an end goal of having no Republican in the state with an uncontested path to their seat.
+With over 330 members, all of whom are veterans and family members, the Veterans and Military Family Caucus also hopes to support members by finding, encouraging, and supporting Veterans to run with an end goal of having no Republican in the state with an uncontested path to their seat.

 “Representation matters.
 I’ve lived the life.
 My husband has lived the life.
 We know what’s important to other veterans,” Risner says.
 “So, if we can get a lot more [veterans] to run for office, we’re going to turn [New Mexico] into one of the most desirable states of the union for veterans to live.”

 When asked how she plans to continue to promote legislation that lifts up active-duty military, veterans, and their families, Risner offers a crisp, clear answer that shows why military veterans are such valuable members of the Democratic Party.

 “I’m really a problem solver.
 I like to find the problems out there and the issues that are important and fix them,” she answers.
 “I don’t want to just talk about that stuff.
 I don’t have time for that.”